Buying real estate in Uganda?

 Are prices still rising or cooling in Uganda as of 2026?

-As of early 2026, house prices in Uganda are best described as "selective" rather than uniformly rising or cooling, with prime expat-ready properties holding their value while average homes in non-prime locations face more buyer resistance and longer negotiation periods.
+As of early 2026, house prices in Uganda are best described as mixed rather than clearly rising or cooling: prime expat-ready houses in Kampala are holding their value, while average houses in non-prime locations are seeing softer demand, longer marketing times, and more negotiation room.

 Finally, please note that we have covered property price trends and forecasts for Uganda here.